trrapp12/QUADRA-STALKR/README.md

 ### Project demonstrates the following:

+- [X] A 🔥🔥🔥little animation to intro the page.

 - [X] Javascript closures.

 - [X] **User Story #1:** My product landing page should have a header element with a corresponding id="header".